gizipp/gizipp.com/_posts/2019-10-17-reset-heroku-pg-database.md

 Heroku doesn't allow users from using rake db:reset, rake db:drop and rake db:create command.
 They only allow heroku pg:reset and rake db:migrate commands.

-The following is a list of known limitations: https://devcenter.heroku.com/articles/rake
+The following is a list of known limitations see: [Heroku Limitations][2]

 ### Make sure it has no process run.